See the Hotel Truth. Book with confidence.

 Rooms

-Modern, decent-size rooms with flat-screen TVs, great toiletries, $9.95 Wi-Fi, and sex toys.
+Modern, decent-size rooms with flat-screen TVs, great toiletries, free Wi-Fi, and sex toy menu.

-Superior rooms come with a white (walls), black (trim), and eggplant (carpet and leather headboard) color motif, and provide a decent amount of space (300 square feet, compared with most rooms in nearby Times Square that are lucky to be 200!).
-I also had the opportunity to tour a deluxe guest room, which is 350 square feet, a junior suite (425 square feet), and the two top-of-the-line, 700 square feet Raymond Hood suites, which face north and south with terraces and fantastic views of Bryant Park and the Empire State Building, respectively.
+Rooms come with white walls, black trim, and eggplant carpeting and leather headboards, and provide a decent amount of space (300 square feet, compared with most rooms in nearby Times Square that are lucky to be 200!).
+There are two top-of-the-line, 700 square feet Raymond Hood suites, which face north and south with terraces and have fantastic views of Bryant Park and the Empire State Building, respectively.

 The rooms are very clean and modern, and have completely bare walls, save for the 32-inch high-def LG flat-screen TV.
-Other electronics include a Bose wave radio and a Klipsch iPod dock with fantastic sound (though it only plugged into my iPhone and therefore didn't charge it).
+Other electronics include a Bose wave radio and a iHome docking station with fantastic sound.
+Wi-Fi is free in every room.

 In the south-facing rooms on the lower floors, there’s not much of a view, just a design studio across the way and a brick wall.
 With my window open I heard the constant drone of an HVAC in an apartment below.
 In the summertime this would definitely be a drag for anyone wanting fresh air.